Updated September 26, 2021

 - For Seafarers employed by POEA-accredited companies, you can ask your company to credit your allotment directly to your BDO Kabayan dollar account.

-- No maintaining balance requirement as long as you make AT LEAST ONE foreign remittance every 12 months.
+- No maintaining balance requirement as long as you make AT LEAST ONE foreign remittance every 24 months.
+Noon, every 12 months.
+Starting October 1, 2018, hinabaan nila ang time frame for at least one foreign remittance.

-If there’s no foreign remittance within 12 months, your BDO Kabayan Savings Account will be converted to a regular account with a required maintaining balance of 10,000 pesos.
+If there’s no foreign remittance within 24 months, your BDO Kabayan Savings Account will be automatically converted to a regular ATM account with a required maintaining balance of 2,000 pesos.

-Penalty for having less than 10,000 pesos in monthly average daily balance for 2 consecutive months: 300 pesos
+Penalty for having less than 2,000 pesos in monthly average daily balance for 2 consecutive months: 300 pesos per month

 - If you have a BDO Rewards card, you can earn points from your savings and remittances.